kamraan-tektoro/BlueFlare-v2/README.md

 The XML sitemap (`public/sitemap.xml`) includes all 13 pages:
 - Homepage, About, Contact, Gallery
-- Solutions: Generator Solutions, Carbon Cube™, BlueFlare OS™, Power Projects
+- Solutions: Generator Solutions, Carbon Cube, BlueFlare OS, Power Projects
 - Products: MineX™ 50, 125, 250, 500, 750

 **Update the sitemap** when adding new pages or changing URLs.